 I love a classic eggplant pasta with tomatoes, chili, and garlic.
-I just love eggplant and pasta in general!
-I eat both all the time and mostly in the same routine ways.
+I eat eggplant and vegan pasta recipes all the time and mostly in the same routine ways.
 So I wanted to create something a little bit different to share with you.
-I opted for a creamy-sauced pasta here with softened eggplant flesh and walnuts filling out the base.
+I opted for a creamy eggplant pasta sauce here with softened eggplant flesh and walnuts filling out the base.
+It kind of reminds me of a vegan white pasta sauce, but with a few unique twists.
+I also have plenty more delicious recipes with eggplant for you.

 I know that on paper this eggplant pasta dish sounds a bit unusual, but please trust me!
 It’s loaded with flavour bombs like shallots, garlic, lemon, miso, and our perfectly charred eggplant.
 The resulting texture of the eggplant and walnut sauce is so lush and surprisingly rich.